alexcong/gemini-mcp/README.md

 npx @modelcontextprotocol/inspector src/server.ts
 ```

-**Important**: The environment variable must be set in the same shell where you run the MCP Inspector.
+**Important**: The environment variables must be set in the same shell where you run the MCP Inspector.

 ### Run Tests